Markers#

 MarkerGroup

-remove(marker_type, name)[source]#
+remove(marker_type, name)[source]

-Remove a named group (triggers a push).
+Remove a named marker group and trigger re-render.

 Parameters:

-• marker_type (str)
+• marker_type (str) – Type of the group.

 Return type: